coopstools-homebrew/resume-dev/README.md

 - [x] Remove language selection
 - [ ] Update footer to give credit to Ryan for the template: src/vue/navigation/default/NavSidebar.vue
 - [x] Add ability to remove unused sections of the resume (ie portfolio)
+- [x] Updated and add back in skills section
+- [ ] Update and add back in achievements (maybe)
+- [ ] Change back and remove "getFilteredSections" (currently breaks mobile)
+- [ ] Update and add back in hobbies
+- [ ] Update and add back in portfolio (may just end up being my GitHub account)